-Praised for her “crème caramel tones” and “warm and ingratiating mezzo” (Albuquerque Journal), Ann McMahon Quintero’s 2014-15 season currently includes Ulrica in Verdi’s Un ballo in maschera with Austin Lyric Opera; soloist in Messiah with Boston Baroque; in Beethoven’s Symphony No. 9 with Buffalo Philharmonic, under JoAnn Falletta; and in Verdi’s Requiem with the Defiant Requiem Foundation, also in New York at Avery Fisher Hall.
+Praised for her “crème caramel tones” and “warm and ingratiating mezzo” (Albuquerque Journal), Ann McMahon Quintero’s 2014-15 season includes Ulrica in Verdi’s Un ballo in maschera with Austin Lyric Opera; soloist in Messiah with Boston Baroque; in Beethoven’s Symphony No. 9 with Buffalo Philharmonic, under JoAnn Falletta; and in Verdi’s Requiem with the Defiant Requiem Foundation, also in New York at Avery Fisher Hall.
 Her 2013-14 season included her debut with Virginia Opera as Mistress Quickly in Verdi’s Falstaff, soloist in Beethoven’s Symphony No. 9 in a return to Boston Baroque, and in Verdi’s Requiem with the Defiant Requiem Foundation at Strathmore, under Murry Sidlin.
 In summer 2013 she was mezzo soloist in Britten’s “Spring Symphony” and Vivaldi’s Gloria in a return to the Berkshire Choral Festival.

 In the 2012-13 season she made her debut with the Spoleto Festival (USA) as Suor Pazienza in Giordano’s Mese Mariano, sang Mary in Der fliegende Holländer in a return to Boston Lyric Opera, Amneris in Aida with Annapolis Opera, and was mezzo soloist in Messiah with Boston Baroque, under Martin Pearlman.
 Recent highlights include Azucena in Il trovatore with Opéra Royal de Wallonie; Dame Quickly in Falstaff with Opéra de Lausanne; the Old Lady in Candide with Portland Opera; as “Mulier Smaritana” in Mahler’s Symphony No. 8, under JoAnn Falletta, at the Virginia Arts Festival; and with the Berkshire Choral Festival in selections from Les Pêcheurs de perles, La Rondine, and Aida.